DAK404/Truncheon/Readme.md

 There are several APIs which are present in Truncheon.
 These APIs can be used to create other modules and programs which can be used to extend the functionality of Truncheon.
 The APIs can also be used to create a custom application right on top of Truncheon, without having to re-implement a given functionality all over again.

 The API binaries can be found in the `./Truncheon/API` directory.
 These binary files, however, will not provide any useful information to the user about the API calls.
-The information for every API call in the program can be found in the (Program Documentation)[https://dak404.github.io/Truncheon/Documentation/index.html] or in the Easy Documentation which will provide more information for each class in the program.
+The information for every API call in the program can be found in the [Program Documentation](https://dak404.github.io/Truncheon/Documentation/index.html) or in the Easy Documentation which will provide more information for each class in the program.
 The implementation of the API is not described in the documentation.

 The built-in APIs may require an authentication from the user to access it.
 Please do take care to use the Setup program in those cases.

 <span style="color:#e6b400">**NOTE:
 The Truncheon APIs may be updated over time.
 Sometimes, there may be a change in the API call.
 Please refer to the documentation for information regarding the APIs.
-THE DEVELOPER(S) ARE NOT RESPONSIBLE FOR ANY APIs THAT ARE NOT FOUND IN THE (TRUNCHEON REPOSITORY)[https://github.com/DAK404/Truncheon].
+THE DEVELOPER(S) ARE NOT RESPONSIBLE FOR ANY APIs THAT ARE NOT FOUND IN THE [TRUNCHEON REPOSITORY](https://github.com/DAK404/Truncheon).
 CREATE AND USE 3RD PARTY APIs AT YOUR OWN RISK.**</span>

 ---